 Oxford's research collections in support of the study of art and architecture at Oxford are rich, diverse and in many cases extraordinarily deep.
 Print and electronic materials are collected as broadly as possible for all geographic areas and periods.

-The Sackler Library opened in 2001 as a major open-stack research collection for art, architecture and archaeology.
-It incorporates the collections of a number of formerly separately-housed university/departmental libraries and is consequently divided into various specialist collections: Ancient Egyptian and Near Eastern art and archaeology
+The Sackler Library opened in 2001 as the Bodleian Libraries' premier open-stack research collection for art, architecture and archaeology at Oxford.
+It incorporates the collections of a number of formerly separately-housed university/departmental libraries and is consequently divided into various specialist collections: Ancient Near Eastern Studies and Egyptology

 ; Classical art and archaeology

 ; Byzantine art and architecture

 ; the art and architecture of the Western European tradition

 ; East and Southeast Asian art, archaeology and architecture